Fixed Line Fishing is the earliest form of fishing with rod and line. It is fishing with the line tied to the rod tip. No reel is used.

 The geography of the US is too different from Japan.
 The fishing opportunities are too different.
 The culture is too different.
 People here quickly realized that fishing with a tenkara rod was a lot of fun, whether for trout in a mountain stream or bluegills in a farm pond.
 Fishing with a tenkara rod became known as tenkara, no matter where it was done and no matter what fish were caught.

-I started importing Japanese keiryu rods (fixed line rods used for bait fishing in the same Japanese mountain streams) in 2012.
+I started importing Japanese keiryu rods (fixed line rods used for bait fishing in Japanese mountain streams) in 2012.
 Most Americans use keiryu rods to fish with flies, using the same tenkara lines and in many cases the same flies and techniques that tenkara anglers use.

 Keiryu rods are designed for use with split shot and they tend to be stiffer than tenkara rods, particularly in the midsection.
 That makes them a better choice for people who wish to fish weighted nymphs, which many Americans do.
 The use of keiryu rods for fishing with flies also came to be called tenkara.